ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

     __metaclass__ = type

-``__metaclass__ = type`` makes all classes defined in the file into new-style classes without explicitly inheriting from :class:`object`.
+``__metaclass__ = type`` makes all classes defined in the file into new-style classes without explicitly inheriting from :class:`object <python3:object>`.

 The ``__future__`` imports do the following:

-:absolute_import: Makes imports look in :attr:`sys.path` for the modules being
+:absolute_import: Makes imports look in :data:`sys.path <python3:sys.path>` for the modules being
     imported, skipping the directory in which the module doing the importing lives.
 If the code wants to use the directory in which the module doing the importing, there's a new dot notation to do so.
 :division: Makes division of integers always return a float.
 If you need to find the quotient use ``x // y`` instead of ``x / y``.
-:print_function: Changes :func:`print` from a keyword into a function.
+:print_function: Changes :func:`print <python3:print>` from a keyword into a function.

 .. seealso::
     * `PEP 0328: Absolute Imports <https://www.python.org/dev/peps/pep-0328/#guido-s-decision>`_